Manage Data

 • If people use Tableau across distinct areas of your organization, or if you have a large Tableau user population, we recommend using the Publishing resources to create a test environment, and working out access and discoverability wrinkles.
 You can still adjust practices as you go, but it’s not as easy to do this after you open up the site to a large group of active users.

 Examples of additional factors you might need to consider are authorization (permissions for who gets access to what), data security and compliance requirements, minimizing users’ need to contact you for help if they can’t figure out where to publish or find their data, and so on.
-For more information, see Configure Projects, Groups, and Permissions for Managed Self-Service.
+For more information, see Configure Projects, Groups, Group Sets, and Permissions for Managed Self-Service.

 Summary of the publishing process